weaveworld/Weaveworld/doc/doc-2-event.md

 # Weaveworld (ῶ) - Events #

-First of all, the [DOM event-handling](https://www.w3.org/TR/DOM-Level-2-Events/events.html) can be used, and it overrides Weaveworld's event handling.
+First of all, [DOM event-handling](https://www.w3.org/TR/DOM-Level-2-Events/events.html) can be used, which overrides Weaveworld's event handling.

 Example DOM Level 2 event-handler:
 ```html